Beyond 2008 Regional Consultation for Eastern Europe and Central Asia

 Kiev was the first sub-regional consultation and was held from the 12 – 14 September, 2007 in the Hotel Bratislava, Kiev.
 To identify possible participants an application form was developed by the RLOs.
 This was widely distributed using the networks of the RLOs as well as lists of organisations provided by UNODC HQ and its country offices.

 It was a lively and thoughtful event with representatives from across the region and organizations with a wide range of approaches taking part.
-The report from this sub-regional consultation has now been prepared and can be downloaded in Russian or in English.
-It will be combined with the report from the Belgrade meeting to form a single report for the region in due course.
+The report from this sub-regional consultation has now been prepared, it will be combined with the report from the Belgrade meeting to form a single report for the region in due course.

 The second sub-regional consultation was held from the 18 – 20 November, 2007 in the Best Western Hotel M, Belgrade, Serbia.
 As for the Kiev consultation, applications to participate were invited from a wide range of organisations.
 The response was lower than hoped, perhaps reflecting both the limited number of NGOs active in the drugs field in this part of the region but also the lack of knowledge about the actual and potential interaction between international, national and local responses to drug related problems.
 The final participant list was: